The gold standard.

 All applications are submitted to the National FFA Organization after approval of a member’s state association.
 After review by national staff, the National FFA Board of Directors approve qualified candidates to receive the American FFA Degree at the National FFA Convention & Expo.

-Candidates for the 2018 American FFA Degree will be honored on-stage during the Eighth General Session of the 91st National FFA Convention & Expo on Saturday, Oct.
-27, in Indianapolis.
+Candidates for the 2019 American FFA Degree will be honored on-stage during the Seventh General Session of the 92nd National FFA Convention & Expo on Saturday, Nov.
+2, in Indianapolis.

 Recipients receive a certificate and the American FFA Degree key in honor of their accomplishments and dedication to FFA.